U.S. House panel debates voting by noncitizens, which is already illegal

 - Oops!Something went wrong.Please try again later.

 U.S. House Republicans are promoting a bill to curb voting by noncitizens.
 Though noncitizens can vote in some local elections, it is already illegal for noncitizens to vote in federal elections.
-(Marc Piscotty/Getty Images)
+(Photo by Marc Piscotty/Getty Images) (This image cannot be republished unless you have a Getty subscription.)

 WASHINGTON — Republicans on the U.S. House Administration Committee argued at a Thursday hearing that there is a need for legislative action to bar noncitizens from voting in federal elections — even though voting by noncitizens in federal elections is extremely rare and already illegal.